Newcastle-under-Lyme Borough Council elections

 Newcastle-under-Lyme Borough Council elections are held every four years.
 Newcastle-under-Lyme Borough Council is the local authority for the non-metropolitan district of Newcastle-under-Lyme in Staffordshire, England.
 Since the last boundary changes in 2018, 47 councillors have been elected from 21 wards.
 Prior to 2018 elections were held three years out of every four, with a third of the council elected each time.

-Political control

-The town of Newcastle-under-Lyme had been a municipal borough from 1836 to 1974 with a borough council.
-The first elections to the enlarged Newcastle-under-Lyme Borough created under the Local Government Act 1972 were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council since 1974 has been held by the following parties:

-Leadership

-The leaders of the council since 1983 have been: